-Provide an array of pmix\info\t containing job-realm information.
-The PMIX\SESSION\ID attribute of the session containing the job is required to be included in the array whenever the PMIx server library may host multiple sessions (e.g., when executing with a host PM deemon).
-As information is registered one job (else pages pages) at a time via with a host RM daemon).
-As information is registered one job (aka namespace) at a time via the PMIx\server\register\nspace API, there is no requirement that the array contain either the PMIX\NSPACE or PMIX\JOBID attributes when used in that context (though either or both of them may be included).
-At least one of the job identifiers must be provided in all other contexts where the job being referenced is ambiguous.
+Provide an array of pmix_info_t containing job-realm information.
+The PMIX_SESSION_ID attribute of the session containing the job is required to be included in the array whenever the PMIx server library may host multiple sessions (e.g., when executing with a host RM daemon).
+As information is registered one job (aka namespace) at a time via

-PMIX\APP\INFO\ARRAY "pmix.app.arr" (pmix\data\array\t)
+PMIX_APP_INFO_ARRAY "pmix.app.arr" (pmix_data_array_t)

-Provide an array of pmix\info\t containing application-realm information.
-The PMIX\NSPACE or PMIX\JOBID attributes of the job containing the application, plus its PMIX\APPNUM attribute, must to be included in the array when the array is not included as part of a call to PMIx\server\register\nspace - i.e., when the job containing the application is ambiguous.
+Provide an array of pmix_info_t containing application-realm information.
+The PMIX_NSPACE or PMIX_JOBID attributes of the job containing the application, plus its PMIX_APPNUM attribute, must to be included in the array when the array is not included as part of a call to PMIx_server_register_nspace - i.e., when the job containing the application is ambiguous.
 The job identification is otherwise optional.